Sunday 18 August 2024

 Glowing stained glass

-On our last day my father had to bid farewell to his new favorite friend, the mobility scooter, and return to the plodding effort of walking with Stella.
+On our last day my father had to bid farewell to his new best friend, the mobility scooter, and return to the plodding effort of walking with Stella.
 We detoured on the way home to Hoover Dam, which I had never seen.
 Lake Mead shone in the brilliant blue sunshine, an actual body of water rather than the sea of solar tiles that had fooled me a few days earlier.
 The dam is a tremendous and breathtaking construction but I could not help wondering about the view back when the Colorado River flowed through, before the dam amputated its course.
 Would we build it today?

 Lake Mead